dga1t/url-shortener/README.md

 yarn start:dev
 ```

-7. Build and run the Docker image.
+Or build and run the Docker image.

 ```bash
 yarn docker-compose:dev
 ```

-8. Access the app at http://localhost:3000.
+7. Access the app at http://localhost:3000.

 ### Main routes